jp-wang/jp-wang.github.io/_posts/2017-03-15-volatile-in-java.md

 There are two threads in our app, thread 1 increments the `count` variable, but both thread 1 and 2 read the `count` variable from time to time.

-If the variable of `count` is not declared as `volatile`, there is no gurantee that when the value of `count` is written from the CPU cache in thread 1 back to main memory.
+If the variable of `count` is not declared as `volatile`, there is no guarantee that when the value of `count` is written from the CPU cache in thread 1 back to main memory.
 That means, the `count` variable value in CPU cache may not be same as main memory like below.

 ![java cpu cache example 1](https://github.com/jp-wang/jp-wang.github.io/blob/master/attachments/java-cpu-cache-example1.jpg?raw=true)